mui/material-ui/pages/api/table-footer.md

 # TableFooter

-<p class="description">The API documentation of the TableFooter React component.</p>
+<p class="description">The API documentation of the TableFooter React component.
+Learn more about the properties and the CSS customization points.</p>

 ```js
 import TableFooter from '@material-ui/core/TableFooter';